Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/miscellaneous.md

 ## SysKit SQL Manager Connections

-There are a couple of errors that may be encountered when SQLDocKit attempts to connect and create inventory of your SQL Servers.
+There are a couple of errors that may be encountered when SysKit SQL Manager attempts to connect and create inventory of your SQL Servers.

 ### Error Locating Server/Instance Specified